Phoenix Resource Association — Infrastructure of Opportunity

 In 2001, a thirteen-year-old boy in Malawi was forced out of school when his family could no longer pay the fees.
 During a devastating famine, he found his way to the village library, taught himself electrical engineering from a physics textbook, and built a wind turbine from scrap metal that pumped water to his family’s crops.
 He saved his village.

 His name is William Kamkwamba.
-He went on to the African Leadership Academy — a partner of Phoenix Resource Association — and later to Dartmouth College.
-His story has been told in a book and a film.
+He went on to Dartmouth College and later founded the Moving Windmills Project.
+His story has been told in a book and a Netflix film.

 But William’s story is not extraordinary because of what he did.
 It is extraordinary because of what it reveals: Africa is full of young people like William.
 They are not short of talent or creativity or drive.
 They are short of a pathway.